RosettaCommons/demos/public/domain_insertion/README.md

 The sample PDBs are 1EMA (GFP) and 2LCT (an SH2 domain).

-A dirty little secret is that there is no proper way to do domain insertion in rosetta.
+A dirty little secret is that there is no proper way to do domain insertion in Rosetta.
 Nobody's gotten around to writing a real mode for it.
 We are instead performing what is technically known as an "epic hack" to use a totally different suite, AnchoredDesign, for the purpose.
 Unfortunately, there are many strange nomenclature issues forced by this: the "anchor" is the inserted